| Title: | Flexible Bayesian Model Selection and Model Averaging |

 Additional arguments to pass to prediction function. |

-A numeric vector of predicted values for the given data x
+A numeric vector of predicted values for the given data x.

 These predictions are calculated as ,

-is the design matrix and
+where is the design matrix and are the model coefficients.

-## S3 method for class 'gmjmcmc' predict( object, x, link = function(x) x, quantiles = c(0.025, 0.5, 0.975), pop = NULL, tol = 1e-07, ... )
+## S3 method for class 'gmjmcmc' predict( object, x, link = function(x) x, quantiles = c(0.025, 0.5, 0.975), pop = NULL, tol = 1e-07, x_train = NULL, ... )## S3 method for class 'gmjmcmc' predict( object, x, link = function(x) x, quantiles = c(0.025, 0.5, 0.975), pop = NULL, tol = 1e-07, x_train = NULL, ... )

 object |